kaarthii/Enhancing_Traffic_Flow_and_Energy_Efficiency_in_Autonomous_Vehicle_Fleets_through_Swarm_Intelligence/README.md

-# Smart Traffic Optimization System using YOLOv8 and Swarm Intelligence
+# Enhancing Traffic Flow and Energy Efficiency in Autonomous Vehicle Fleets through Swarm Intelligence

 An intelligent and adaptive traffic management system that leverages real-time object detection (YOLOv8) and swarm intelligence to optimize lane allocation and improve urban traffic flow.